 "It's a rising tide and the swell relentlessly assaults the barnacle-laden boulders and forests of seaweed making up the rugged New England shoreline.
 With every wave comes a flush of water back over the rocks and toward the sea, pulling disoriented prey with it.
 With their big powerful tails, Stripers use this to their advantage for an easy opportunity at a meal.
 This is one of the most effective ways to target large Bass on the fly, and the appropriate tools are needed to throw large wind resistant flies into the right spot, and keep the fly in the zone.
-Paired with a SPECTRUM Max 9/10 and RIO Premier Striper WF9I line, the MAVERICK 990-4 makes the perfect tool for fishing the outside walls and jetty's." - Guide Zak Robinson
+Paired with an ENFORCER 9/10 and RIO Premier Striper WF9I line, the SALT R8 990-4 makes the perfect tool for fishing the outside walls and jetty's." - Guide Zak Robinson

 For a fish with more aliases than Jason Bourne, the false albacore has taken up its fair share of the spotlight over the years, and rightly so.
 The chaos of a school of false albies blitzing bait amid the cascading cries and dives of seabirds is, simply put, a thing of beauty—the natural world at its most visceral and alive, and at its most heart-attack-inducing for fly anglers.
 But it’s about more than just the chaos.
 It’s about drive-by takes that rip the line from your fingers.
 It’s about the runs that can properly test a drag.
 And it’s about a fish pulling hard for the center of the earth—and feeling like there’s no way in hell you’ll ever stop it.